 2. Consider HIPAA and data governance essentials.

-Set policies to comply with HIPAA and maintain data security and integrity.
+Work with your compliance team to set policies that comply with HIPAA and maintain data security and integrity.
 To do so, you should:

 - Maintain the security of PHI by using constituent relationship management (CRM) platforms that encrypt sensitive data.